-For the quantitative determination of mouse GDNF in cell culture supernatants, cell lysates and serum only if used as directed.
+For the quantitative determination of mouse GDNF in cell culture supernatants and cell lysates only if used as directed.

-Please refer to the Sample Preparation Section for specific use instructions for each substrate application, in particular mouse serum samples.
+Please refer to the Sample Preparation Section for specific use instructions for each substrate application.

 For research use only, not for use in clinical and diagnostic procedures.